schowdhury671/aurelia/README.md

 # Aurelia
-codebase and dataset for Aurelia (Coming soon)!
+Codebase and dataset for Aurelia: Test-time Reasoning Distillation in Audio-Visual LLMs (Coming soon)!